couling/MkdocsDeploy/docs/index.md

 }
 ```

-_This may be extended in the future._
+Note that this may be extended in future but mkdocks-deploy will endevour to ensure at least these keys are present.
+The `redirect_mechanisms` available will depend on plugins installed and proboally should be ignored by theme
+developers.

-## If mike exists, why mkdocs-deploy
+## If mike exists, why mkdocs-deploy?

 [mike] is very good if you are looking for a simple too for deploying multiple versions of docs to github pages
 from the command line.